How To Make A Tree Skirt

-Hi everyone!
-For today’s post, I’m sharing how to make a tree skirt.
+Hey friends!
+For today’s post, I’m sharing a detailed Christmas tree skirt sewing tutorial.
 I know, it seems too early, but I wanted to give all of you some time to make this great tree skirt before you put your tree up!
 And no, I don’t have my tree up already, these are pictures from last year’s tree!

 There are a couple of details that I especially love about this tree skirt.

 The first is the knife-pleat ruffle around the outer edge.
 It’s a detail that shows even if the rest of the tree skirt is covered with presents!

 I also love the “frogs” with buttons that close the tree skirt.
 You could also switch out the “frogs” and make ties to close the tree skirt if you prefer.